 There are different types of prostate cancer.
 Most prostate cancers are adenocarcinomas.
-Other types of prostate cancer include Sarcomas, small cell carcinomas, neuroendocrine tumors and transitional cell carcinomas.
-An occurrence of these type of prostate cancer is pretty rare.
+Other types of prostate cancer include Sarcomas, small cell carcinomas, neuroendocrine tumors, and transitional cell carcinomas.
+An occurrence of this type of prostate cancer is pretty rare.

 Signs / Symptoms of Prostate Cancer